GeorgeHazaka/battleship-game/README.md

 ## Testing
 ----
 + I have tested that the game works in different browsers: Firefox, Brave, Chrome, Microsoft Edge.
++ I have tested that the game works in my local terminal and the Code Institute Heroku terminal
 + I confirm that all inputs work properly.

 ### Manual Testing